ArmanZiaei83/WeatherForecast/README.md

-﻿# WeatherApp Project for Exploria Tech Team
+﻿# Weather Forecast Task for Exploria

-### Project Layers
-- Domain
--